 In the With Action condition, the project site is assumed to be redeveloped with the proposed project.
-As described in Chapter 1, "Project Description," the proposed project would develop a 68-story building (760 feet in height, including bulkhead and mechanical equipment) with approximately 1,175,000 gsf on the western side of the project block, facing Second Avenue, and an 8-story building (185 feet in height, including bulkhead and mechanical equipment) with approximately 135,000 gsf on the eastern side of the block, facing First Avenue.
+As described in Chapter 1, "Project Description," the proposed project would develop a 6863-story building (710760 feet in height, including bulkhead and mechanical equipment) with approximately 1,175,000 gsf on the western side of the project block, facing Second Avenue, and an 8-story building (185 feet in height, including bulkhead and mechanical equipment) with approximately 135,000 gsf on the eastern side of the block, facing First Avenue.
 The western building would include approximately 1,015,000 gsf of residential use (approximately 1,200 residential units); approximately 25,000 gsf of commercial retail use (Use Groups 6A/6C); and approximately 135,000 gsf of public school use (Use Group 3A, a technical school to replace the existing COOP Tech).
 It is possible that the western building also could include an accessory parking facility with up to 120 parking spaces.
 The eastern building would house two additional public high schools that would relocate from nearby locations within Community District (CD) 11.
 In total, the development on the site would be approximately 1,310,000 gsf.
+It is anticipated that the Judith Kaye High School would be relocated from the COOP Tech building to an appropriate setting within the surrounding area that will meet the facility's needs.

 In the future With Action condition, several land use changes are anticipated to result from the proposed actions on the project site.
-The western portion of the Marx Brothers Playground would be replaced with a 68-story mixed-use building and the existing COOP Tech would be replaced with an 8-story high school building.
-Furthermore, the existing jointly-operated Marx Brothers Playground would be relocated to the middle of the block (Block 1668), between the two new buildings.
-The relocated jointly-operated playground would be of an equivalent size and proportion to the existing jointly-operated playground with enhancements and new programing responsive to community needs.
+The western portion of the Marx Brothers Playground would be replaced with a 6863-story mixed-use building and the existing COOP Tech would be replaced with an 8-story high school building.
+Furthermore, the existing jointly operated Marx Brothers Playground would be relocated to the middle of the block (Block 1668), between the two new buildings.
+The relocated jointly operated playground would be of an equivalent size and proportion to the existing jointly operated playground with enhancements and new programing responsive to community needs.